Feelings of Forever

 "Feelings of Forever" is a song by American singer Tiffany.
-The song was released on May 27, 1988, as the fourth and final single from her first album Tiffany (1987).
+The song was released on May 27, 1988, as the fifth and final single from her first album Tiffany (1987).
 The song was written by Mark Paul and John Duarte, and was produced by George Tobin.

 Composition

 "Feelings of Forever" is a pop rock ballad about love.
 It incorporated the Fender Rhodes piano and had a "gigantic build-up".
 Music critic Paul Taylor stated that the song was reminiscent of music by Heart.

 Reception

 Paul Coffey of Evening Post gave the single two stars out of five, criticizing the song as "sickly" and concluding that it is "definitely an undeserved hit for Tiffany."